AdobeDocs/advertising.en/help/search-social-commerce/admin/manager-accounts.md

 ---
 title: Manage credentials for ad network manager accounts
 description: Learn how to provide credentials for your [!DNL Google Ads] manager accounts.
+exl-id: bde22f70-12a7-4eef-a141-dafeed9a7dc5
 ---
 # Manage credentials for ad network manager accounts